-Walt Disney World Salutes 2016 World Series Champs Chicago Cubs on Main Street U.S.A.by Alan S. Dalinka, contributing writer
+Walt Disney World Salutes 2016 World Series Champs Chicago Cubs on Main Street U.S.A.by Alan S. Dalinka, staff writer

 Late last Wednesday night (very early Thursday morning Eastern time), the Chicago Cubs won the 2016 Major League Baseball World Series Championship, defeating the Cleveland Indians in seven games.
 On Saturday, Walt Disney World saluted the World Champions with a parade down Main Street U.S.A. at Magic Kingdom featuring the Series Most Valuable Player Ben Zobrist, along with teammates Javier Baez and Addison Russell.